2cd/debian-museum/Readme.md

 Inconsistency detected by ld.so: rtld.c: 1192: dl_main: Assertion `(void *) ph->p_vaddr == _rtld_local._dl_sysinfo_dso' failed!
 ```

+To solve this problem, we need to use an older system (with an older kernel).

+Building rootfs for Debian Wheezy amd64(x64) can be done with Debian Stretch amd64(x64), but building Ubuntu Warty i386(x86) (4.10, 2004-10, the first publicly released version of ubuntu) requires a very, very old system.

 ## Preparations

 - runs-on: Debian Stretch (ELTS)